armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0.md

 **Impact**

 Any services running under Java 11.0.11+ **and** using TLSv1.1 will encounter a communication failure.
-For example, you will see a communication failure between an Armory Enterprise service running under Java 11.0.1 and MySQL 5.7 if the MySQL driver is using TLSv1.1.
+For example, you will see a communication failure between an Armory CD service running under Java 11.0.1 and MySQL 5.7 if the MySQL driver is using TLSv1.1.

 The version of Java depends on the version used by the Docker container's OS.
-Most Armory Enterprise services are using Alpine 3.11 or 3.12, which **does not** use Java 11.0.11.
+Most Armory CD services are using Alpine 3.11 or 3.12, which **does not** use Java 11.0.11.
 However, Alpine 3.11 is end-of-life in November of 2021, and 3.12 is end-of-life in May of 2022.
 There is no guarantee that Java 11.0.11+ won’t be added to those container images by some other manner. **You should modify your TLSv1.1 environment now** so you don't encounter communication failures.

 **Fix**